NEODAAS/Porting-Python-code-to-GPUs/README.md

 You should now have a folder called 'Porting-Python-code-to-GPUs' and within the folder the notebook 'getting_started_with_numba_and_cupy.ipynb', which you can open by clicking on it.
 You will also find another notebook in this folder called 'nanpercentile_functions.ipynb'.
 This notebook is not designed to be run directly, but instead is imported within the main getting started notebook.

 You can use the default Python 3 environment to run the notebook.
 It will take about an hour to work through all the examples.
 The notebook starts with some simple introductory examples and then moves on to some more advanced examples.
 You may wish to skip the final example, 'Accelerating Numpy's nanpercentile function', which is more advanced.

+## NCEO example code

+Examples from the NCEO project can be found in the `NCEO_example_code` folder.
+This folder contains Python code for reprojecting a Landsat 8 scene and code for implementing self-organising maps.
+The folder contains the original Python scripts (provided by Niall McCarroll, University of Reading), along with Jupyter notebooks exploring how GPU libraries may be used to accelerate the code.

+If you're interested in learning more about self-organising maps, check out Niall McCarroll's `som` GitHub repository that contains his Python implementation of self-organising maps, including code to run on a GPU: https://github.com/niallmcc/som

 [![CC BY-NC 4.0][cc-by-nc-image]][cc-by-nc]<br />This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].